COVID-19: New cases remain low in state, region

 Sullivan County leads in new cases over last week, but Carter leads in deaths

-Over the last seven days, Sullivan County reported 527new cases, the most in the region.
-That was 120 more than Washington County's second-leading total of 407.
-It also dwarfs other counties in new hospitalizations with 30 reported since last Wednesday, 24 more than Washington County's six in the same time frame.
+Over the past seven days, Sullivan County reported 527 new cases, the most in the region.
+That was 120 more than Washington County’s second-leading total of 407.
+It also dwarfs other counties in new hospitalizations with 30 reported since last Wednesday, 24 more than Washington County’s six in the same time frame.

-Carter County reported 10 new virus-related deaths in the last seven days, four more than Sullivan County's six.
-Carter County has reported deaths in four of the last seven days, including three since Monday.
+Carter County reported 10 new virus-related deaths in the past seven days, four more than Sullivan County’s six.
+Carter County has reported deaths in four of the past seven days, including three since Monday.

 Overall deaths neared 800 in the region, with Sullivan County (212) accounting for more than a quarter of them.
 Carter County reported 115 deaths since March, third-most in the eight-county region.